PrincessCyanMarine/ShriekerCounter/README.md

 /shriekercounter show

+## Gamerule shriekerNotifyOnChange
+If true, whenever a player's shrieker count changes, that player will hear a noteblock note and receive a chat message saying "Your shrieker count [increased/decreased] to [count]"

 # Other stuff
-This mod requires [completeconfig](https://beta.curseforge.com/minecraft/mc-mods/completeconfig) and [YetAnotherConfigLib](https://curseforge.com/minecraft/mc-mods/yacl) is recommended.
-Both are already included in the main file download
+This mod requires [completeconfig](https://beta.curseforge.com/minecraft/mc-mods/completeconfig) and [YetAnotherConfigLib](https://curseforge.com/minecraft/mc-mods/yacl) is recommended

+Complete config is already included in the main file download, YACL isn't

-The "pure" file doesn't include either and therefore requires them to be installed normally
+The "pure" file doesn't include either and therefore needs complete config to be installed manually